iris-edu/stationxml-validator/docs/contribution.md

-## Pull Request Submission and Review Protocol for the StationXML Vaidator
+## Pull Request Submission and Review Protocol for the StationXML Validator

 Please follow these steps, outlined below, when contributing to the stationxml validator project.